 |Physical Difficulty: Easy||Technical Difficulty: Easy|

 |Dog Access: Dogs are prohibited in Marsden Valley Conservation Reserve||Links to: Involution, Jenkins Hill Road, Scout Track, Glider Road|

 |Trail Type: Singletrack|

 |Primary Direction: Either|

 |Finish Elevation: 715 m|

 |Dog Access: Dogs are prohibited in Marsden Valley Conservation Reserve|

 |Links to: Involution, Jenkins Hill Road, Scout Track, Glider Road|

 All Barnicoat Range and Marsden Valley trails can be accessed off the end of Marsden Valley Road, 5 min from Stoke.
 At the end of Marsden Valley Road, just before the quarry, there is a small car park on the right.
 Here you will find an information panel with a map and details on trail times and distances.
 There is also plenty of room to park alongside the road.

-The western end of Widdershins is easily accessed via Barnicoat Walkway (by foot) and Glider Road (by bike).
+The downhill end of Widdershins is easily accessed via Barnicoat Walkway (by foot) and Glider Road (by bike).
 Widdershins can be completed in either direction, though most people ride it in the uphill direction in order to get to the start of Involution.